0xflux/Wyrm/Milestones.md

    5) [ ] No fancy techniques under the hood, that will come with a (L) version
    6) [ ] Malleable encryption byte in profile
 5) [ ] Internal proxy resolution for HTTP requests
+   1) [ ] Consider going native for HTTP anyway and move away from minreq.. maybe
 6) [ ] `execute-bin` (non-dotnet)
    1) [ ] Needs long running polling & keep alive (handle to sacrificial if a sacra is used?)
 7) [ ] For dotex, Option to pack some machine code in the binary (note tho this will make it bigger ofc - store encrypted)
 8) [ ] `pull_stream` - Pulls a file as a stream (where the file to exfil is larger than the available RAM)
 9)  [ ] Native `whoami` command should output more than just the username, should include GUID and privs natively.
 10) [ ] Bug with Mutex when not turned on: "Failed to generate mutex with CreateMutexA.
 Last error: 0x7B"

 ### v1.0 - Whelpfire